mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 [x] Nest both your form's text input and submit button within a div with the class row.
 Nest your form's text input within a div with the class of col-xs-7.
 Nest your form's submit button in a div with the class col-xs-5.

 This is the last challenge we'll do for our Cat Photo App for now.
 We hope you've enjoyed learning Font Awesome, Bootstrap, and responsive design!

+## Create a Bootstrap Headline
+Now let's build something from scratch to practice our HTML, CSS and Bootstrap skills.

+We'll build a jQuery playground, which we'll soon put to use in our jQuery challenges.

+[] To start with, create an h3 element, with the text jQuery Playground.

+Color your h3 element with the text-primary Bootstrap class, and center it with the text-center Bootstrap class.